dcntrlx/The-essence-of-Transient-Storage/README.md

 I am starting by comparing regular storage to transient storage, including gas metrics.

-In the future it would be nice also to compare memory and transient storage
+**Future Scope:** Comparison between Memory and Transient Storage costs.

 ---

-### Reentrancy Implementations: Storage vs Transient Storage
+### 1. Reentrancy Protection: Storage vs Transient Storage

 To make this comparison fair, all unrelated logic has been removed.
 Because of this simplification, both implementations may exhibit unsafe behavior and **must not** be used in production.